Titans (2018 TV series): Spin-off

-In May 2018, DC Universe announced the live-action series Doom Patrol had received a direct-to-series order as an intended spin-off to Titans.
+In May 2018, DC Universe announced the live-action series Doom Patrol as an intended spin-off to Titans.
 Despite the initial order and sharing characters and actors, however, Doom Patrol occupies a separate continuity.
 Developed by Jeremy Carver (who wrote the pilot) for Warner Bros.
-Television and Berlanti Productions, the series features the Chief, Cliff Steele, Larry Trainor, Vic Stone, Rita Farr, and Jane as the members of eponymous Doom Patrol.
+Television and Berlanti Productions, the series features the Chief, Cliff Steele, Larry Trainor, Cyborg, Rita Farr, and Jane as the members of eponymous Doom Patrol.
 April Bowlby, Matt Bomer, and Brendan Fraser reprise their roles as Rita, the voice of Larry, and the voice of Cliff, while Matthew Zuk and Riley Shanahan replace Dwain Murphy and Jake Michaels for the physical portrayals of Larry and Cliff and Timothy Dalton replaces Bruno Bichir as the Chief.
-The cast was joined by Diane Guerrero as Jane and Joivan Wade as Vic.
-Production began August 2018 and the series premiered on February 15, 2019.
+The cast was joined by Diane Guerrero as Jane and Joivan Wade as Cyborg.
+Production began in August the same year and the series premiered on February 15, 2019.

-The incarnations of Rita, Larry, and Cliff from Doom Patrol were intended to appear in Titans original season 1 finale.
-After the original finale was pulled from the season, the appearances were removed.

 Arrowverse

 The Titans incarnations of Hank Hall, Jason Todd, Rachel Roth, Kory Anders, and Dawn Granger make cameo appearances in the Arrowverse crossover event "Crisis on Infinite Earths", with Alan Ritchson, Curran Walters, Teagan Croft, Anna Diop, and Minka Kelly appearing in their respective roles through archival footage.
 The event depicts Titans as being set on the world of Earth-9.
-Brec Bassinger will appear in the fourth season reprising her role as Courtney Whitmore / Stargirl from Stargirl; that series exists on Earth-2 of the Arrowverse multiverse.